 Q) Which colour temperature is best?

 A) Choosing the right colour temperature is like choosing the right wall paper or colour of paint, it's a matter of taste.
 The 2700K version is known as extra warm white and is more orange in appearance.
 It is the closest match to a halogen or incandescent light bulb.
 Although a 2700K LED may appear slightly whiter than a halogen as they are different lighting technologies.
+This particular LED has dim tone dimming which lowers the colour temperature as it gets dimmed in brightness.
+This mimics the dimming style of a halogen and is great for living rooms or restaurants.

 Warm white 3000K has become the 'new norm' for colour temperatures and is by far our most popular seller.
 It is clearer and slightly brighter than 2700K but doesn't feel as clinical as 4000K.